 Although, if you’re worried you need tons of experience and a gigantic portfolio of client work, don’t worry.
-All freelancers (including myself) had to start somewhere and don’t have a portfolio of client work.
+All freelancers (including myself) had to start somewhere.
+What we all have in common is that we don’t have a portfolio of client work.

 Not exactly impressive to any potential client as a freelancer.
 But I didn’t let that hold me back.
 Instead, I pursued these easy online freelance jobs for beginners that you can do too.

 5 Best Legit Online Jobs For Beginners

 Transcription was my very first job as a full-time freelancer.
 My daughter had started at nursery in the afternoons and I go a few hours of quiet time where I could start doing client work.

 Taking a look back at my experience, the thing that came out very loud and clear was that I had a history of transcribing audio.